 The only brand of sun-dye that I’m aware of is called Inkodye.
 It doesn’t come in a ton of colors, but you could do a little color-mixing if you want to expand the palette.
 The main trick with sun-dye is you need both a low-light area and a sunny area to work in.
 The dye will start exposing as soon as there’s even a hint of sunlight, so you want to apply the ink, and add any objects that you want to use to block the sunlight, in low light.

-One of the nice things about this activity is that there is some downtime.
-After bubble relays and water balloon sling shots, the kids could sit and relax and have a snack while the sun did its work.
+One of the nice things about this activity is that there is some downtime — when we made these, the kids could sit and relax and have a snack while the sun did its work.

 One note: I would recommend having extra dyeable items on hand, because the process is super fun!
 And you’ll definitely want to dye more than one item. : )